nandorojo/moti/docs/docs/api/motify.md

 **Note** under the hood, `motify` runs `Animated.createAnimatedComponent` for you, so don't pass an `Animated.View`.
 Instead, just pass a normal `View` (or its equivalent).

+It returns a function, which you should call.
 At the moment, the function it returns doesn't take any arguments.
-But I like this composition pattern, so I build the API this way to account for using the returned function in the future.
+But I like this composition pattern, so I built the API this way to account for using the returned function in the future.

 ## Context